 If you want to create a brand identity or tweak your current one, this article is just for you.
 We outline what you need to know about positioning and differentiating your business — which includes:

-- Steps to build a better brand identity
+- How to create a memorable travel brand

 So let’s get started:

 Frequently, tour and activity operators lose sight of their brand when they rely heavily on Online Travel Agents (OTAs) for bookings.
 Although these channels help to expand your reach, they don’t necessarily do your brand justice.
 That’s because you’re just another listing on their site — meaning you get absorbed into their brand identity instead.

 Think of it this way.
 A traveler who books your tours and activities on TripAdvisor encounters the TripAdvisor brand throughout the booking journey — not yours.
 Consequently, they don’t get much of a chance to become familiar with your business.
 When it comes to referrals or repeat bookings, they’ll remember TripAdvisor, but will have a harder time recalling your name.